-Blanca Peak is a 19.6 mile lightly trafficked out and back trail located near Alamosa, CO that features a lake and is only recommended for very experienced adventurers.
+Blanca Peak is a 19.6 mile lightly trafficked out and back trail located near Alamosa, Colorado that features a lake and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs and horses are also able to use this trail.

 Deep remote valley with lots of lakes leading to a classic Colorado summit From wherever you park along this road, continue on it on foot.
 The road works its way up several switchbacks before entering the valley floor.
 Along the way you will pass by several ruins of old buildings.
 I don't think there was ever much mining activity in the area so I'm not sure why all the buildings are here.
 The trail will reach Como Lake just before treeline.
 This is where motorized vehicles must stop.
 The trail continues its climb up the valley and passes several more beautiful alpine lakes.
 Above you to your right will be the imposing face of Little Bear Peak.
 As the trail nears the end of the valley it ascends a small headwall where many paths break off.
 Which path you choose is up to you as they all will get you above it.
 After passing the head wall head toward the ridge just to the right of the saddle first.
 The views from this ridge are breathtaking and a little scary.
 Follow the ridge the rest of the way to the summit.

 Very rocky trail, first couple of miles to Lake Como are rough.
 After that a very easy climb.

 Bears are present so make sure to hang your food.

 Note: This is one of the most challenging off road trails in all of Colorado.
 Do not push your vehicles.
 You will know when its time to quit, and it will be very challenging to turn around if you go too far.

 Incredible hike, very rocky though

 It was super fun for my very first 14er!
 I recorded a video please check it out.
 If you are an Elton John fan you are gonna love it!